TeemuKoivisto/prosemirror-react-typescript-example/README.md

 The `full` editor should, at one point, contain all the extra functionality that would make the experience of developing such editor somewhat painless.
 Although there definitely will be some pain.

 The `atlassian` editor is a direct derivation of this editor https://bitbucket.org/atlassian/atlassian-frontend-mirror/src/master/editor/editor-core/ to showcase how a real industrial-grade PM editor is implemented.
+Although I have to say, some parts of the code are not perhaps up to the latest React software engineering standards.

 Contributions or comments would be appreciated.